jseely/azure-iot-sdk-c/iothub_client/samples/ios/CocoaPods-Samples.md

 are appropriate for working with the iOS sample application:

 * **iothub_ll_c2d_sample** (cloud to device) This sample demonstrates sending messages from the cloud to the device.
-Device Explorer is used to send the messages.
+Device Explorer can be used to send the messages.
 * **iothub_ll_telemetry_sample** The telemetry sample demonstrates sending messages from the device to the cloud.
 See [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-d2c) for details.